momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 You should aim for 5 screenshots, of stuff that represents the map well.
 If in doubt, have a look at screenshots of existing maps for examples.

+# The Submission Pipeline

+Maps go through several stages before being they can be approved:

+## Private Testing

+This is an opt-in stage for mappers that want to use our system to share a map with specific people.
+Maps will show up in the "Beta" map selector tab for you and anyone you invite.

+It's completely optional - obviously you can share maps manually without using Momentum stuff.
+Our site hopefully just makes sharing updates easier, plus leaderboards and replays work the same as the rest of Momentum.

+Zones are required due to how our backend works.
+At minimum you'll need to create a start and end zone to first submit the map, but these can be improved at any point later on.
+Maps can be in Private Testing for as long as you want, so long as the map is being actively worked on.

+Once you're ready for public testing, go to the Map Edit page, and change the status to Content Approval.

+## Content Approval

+Maps need basic approval from a mod or reviewer before being publicly visible.
+As soon you change a map to Content Approval we get notified internally and will review ASAP.
+Once approval, the map automatically enters Public Testing.

+## Public Testing

+Maps spend a minimum of 1 week in public testing, where any player can play the map in-game via the "Beta" tab in the map selector, and leave reviews via the map page on the dashboard.

+Some reviews are subjective and won't require fixing.
+For technical issues however official reviewers may mark a review "Requires Resolving", especially for flagging porting issues.

+## Final Approval

+Once a week of Public Testing has elapsed and all "Requires Resolving" reviews are resolved, you can transfer to Final Approval via the Map Edit page.

+During Final Approval a mod/admin sets which leaderboards are Ranked/Unranked/Disabled and what their tiers are.
+This will usually be in line with what you suggest, but could change if others disagree (TODO: Should have more docs on tiering in the future!).

+Once this is done the map is fully Approved and appears in the Ranked/Unranked tabs of the map selector depending on leaderboards for the player's current gamemode.

+{{< hint warning >}}

+Once a map is Approved you no longer have the ability to submit new versions or modify the map in any way, including leaderboards.
+Please make sure you're completely happy with stuff before you enter Final Approval!

+{{< /hint >}}

 # Map Guidelines

 ## Compression